-While the years immediately following the end of World War II were in many ways difficult, Richter also has fond memories of this time, not least because he found he had access to books that had previously been forbidden under Nazi control.
-Speaking to Robert Storr, Richter explained: "It was very nasty, [but] when the Russians came to our village and expropriated the houses of the rich who had already left or were driven out, they made libraries for the people out of these houses.
-And that was fantastic."1 In a later conversation with Jan Thorn-Prikker, Richter elaborated, "Cesare Lombroso's Genius and Madness, Hesse, Stefan Zweig, Feuchtwanger, all that middle-class literature.
-It was a wonderful, care-free time ... made it easy to forget the dark side of things."2 Dietmar Elger, having described Richter's mother Hildegard's role in encouraging her son's interest in Nietzsche, Goethe, Schiller and others, notes that it was an "endless supply of illustrated books that prompted his own first drawings."3 In an interview with Jeanne Anne Nugent, Richter recalls studying art "from books and from the little folios with art prints that you used to get then – I remember Diego Velázquez, Albrecht Dürer, Lovis Corinth [...]
-It was simply a matter of what was around, what we saw and bought for ourselves."4
+As the eastern part of Germany became the GDR (German Democratic Republic), political uncertainty was accompanied by a shifting cultural status quo: 'It was very nasty, [but] when the Russians came to our village and expropriated the houses of the rich who had already left or were driven out, they made libraries for the people out of these houses.
+And that was fantastic.'14 Richter has recalled suddenly being able to access books that had been forbidden under Nazi rule: 'Cesare Lombroso's Genius and Madness, Hesse, Stefan Zweig, Feuchtwanger, all that middle-class literature.
+It was a wonderful, care-free time ... made it easy to forget the dark side of things.”15 Richter's mother encouraged her son's interest in literature, and, as Dietmar Elger has noted, it was this 'endless supply of illustrated books that prompted his own first drawings.'16 In an interview with Jeanne Anne Nugent, Richter described how he learnt about art 'from books and from the little folios with art prints that you used to get then – I remember Diego Velázquez, Albrecht Dürer, Lovis Corinth [...]
+It was simply a matter of what was around, what we saw and bought for ourselves.'17

-It was around this time, at the age of 15 or 16, that Gerhard's passion for art began in earnest, having an early epiphany during an eight-week summer camp organized by the Russian-controlled State, where "for the first time he spent a lot of time drawing."5 One of the first drawings that Richter recalls and acknowledges producing6 as a young man in 1946 was a nude figure copied from a book, which his parents are said to have reacted to with both pride and embarrassment.7 He recalls also having made landscapes and self-portraits, and perhaps more unusually, often working in watercolours.
-In a 2002 interview with Storr, Richter describes a watercolour drawing he produced whilst living in the village of Waltersdorf of a group of people dancing.
-"Automatically I was an outsider.
-I couldn't speak the dialect and so on.
-I was at a club, watching the others dance, and I was jealous and bitter and annoyed.
-So in the watercolor, all this anger is included, at 16.
-It was the same with the poems I was writing – very romantic, but bitter and nihilistic, like Nietzsche and Hermann Hesse."8
+Around the age of 15, Richter started to draw regularly.
+One of his early sketches, from 1946, was a nude figure copied from a book, which his parents reacted to with both pride and embarrassment.
+He also created landscapes and self-portraits, working mainly with watercolours.
+In a 2002 interview with Robert Storr, Richter describes a watercolour showing a group of people dancing, drawn in Waltersdorf: 'I was at a club, watching the others dance, and I was jealous and bitter and annoyed.
+So in the watercolour, all this anger is included, at 16.
+It was the same with the poems I was writing – very romantic, but bitter and nihilistic, like Nietzsche and Hermann Hesse.'18

-1 Cited in Storr, Forty Years of Painting, p.20.
+14 Cited in Robert Storr, Forty Years of Painting, 2002, p.20.

-2 Interview with Jan Thorn-Prikker, 2004.
-Gerhard Richter: Text, p.467.
+15 Interview with Jan Thorn-Prikker, 2004.
+Gerhard Richter: Text, 2009, p.467.

-3 Elger, A Life in Painting, p.7.
+16 Dietmar Elger, A Life in Painting, 2009, p.7.

-4 Interview with Jeanne Anne Nugent, 2006, Gerhard Richter: Text, p.510-11.
+17 Interview with Jeanne Anne Nugent, 2006.
+Gerhard Richter: Text, 2009, p.510-11.

-8 Interview with Richter by Robert Storr, Gerhard Richter: Text, p.375.
+18 Interview with Richter by Robert Storr, 2002.
+Gerhard Richter: Text, 2009, p.375.